RodrigoPAml/AssemblerSimulator/README.md

 # Examples

-Below some examples that you can run
+Below some examples that you can run (see Examples folder)

 ## Fibonnaci